Zigbee2MQTT

 It's done!

-EZSP Home Assistant ZBT-1 (SkyConnect)
+EZSP Home Assistant ZBT-1 (SkyConnect) and ZBT-2

-, you will need at least 7.4.
+These adapters should already have EZSP 7.x or newer, but for Zigbee2MQTT and ember, you will need at least 7.4.
 I recommend updating through the Silicon Labs Flasher add-on.

 -